jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 Change to `Passthrough a Bluetooth Adapter`

-Press the `Sync Button` on the Wiimote and press the `Sync Button` in the Dolphin Interface.
+Press the `Sync Button` on the Wiimote and press the `Sync Button` in the Dolphin Interface.<br>
-It should now be connected.
+It should now be connected and be enabled to be used with the Wii games.

 ### Wii Balance Board